mapbender/mapbender-documentation/en/architecture/directory_structure.rst

 It controls:

-* the FrontendController (PHP-Script, which can be called).
-These are **app.php** for the productive-system and **app_dev.php** for the development version.
-The development version contains the profiler for perfomance tests and more.
+* index.php - the FrontendController (PHP-Script, which can be called).
 * this directory contains the static resoures like css, js, favicon etc.